Moria’s Scar

 A Note on Literary License

 While Moria’s Scar is deeply rooted in the soil of the 1968–1969 Agbekoya Uprising, it is first and foremost a work of historical fiction.
-I have chosen to embrace the full breadth of literary licensure to weave a narrative that prioritizes emotional truth and the pursuit of an engaging story over a strictly factual reconstruction of events.
+I have chosen to embrace the full breadth of literary licensure to weave a narrative that prioritises emotional truth and the pursuit of an engaging story over a strictly factual reconstruction of events.
 Readers should understand that the dialogue, certain character arcs, and specific plot developments are creative imaginings designed to entertain and provoke thought, rather than to serve as an assertive historical record.
 My goal is to illuminate the spirit of that era through the lens of Moria’s journey, rather than to claim absolute historical correctness for every detail contained within these pages.

 Perth (Pamela Watson) Review